 The resulting model definition was approved by the FRBR Review Group (November 2016), and then made available to the Standing Committees of the Sections on Cataloguing and Subject Analysis & Access, as well as to the ISBD Review Group, for comment in December 2016.
-The final document was approved by the IFLA Committee on Standards (date).
+The final document was approved by the IFLA Committee on Standards and endorsed by the IFLA Professional Committee on August 18, 2017.